Why Do Bees Leave Your Hive? 16 Reasons for Bee Absconding

 8. Lack of Enough Food and Water

 Beekeepers have a duty to provide bees with food and water, especially when the colony is new.
 When the colony grows larger, the pollinators can make their own food and also obtain water from around.
 Your can find your bees gone from hive if you do not provide these necessities.
 They can also leave if there are no plants or water sources in the surroundings.

 Many bee foods have been formulated and manufactured, but I don't think if there is any that can beat the .
 With a variety of nutrients- lipids, minerals and vitamins, this is so far the best food for your pollinators.
 Mann Lake FD200

 I have been using it in my apiary and I have never had issues of bees leaving or dying.
 It energizes the insects, allowing them to make more honey and reproduce.
 I actually raise bees for new hives (from the existing colons) with the help of this food!

-If you are using less reputable foods that don't develop your bees, I would encourage you to try the Mann Lake FD200.
-It increased my honey production as well as the number of bees.
+If you are using less reputable foods that don't develop your bees, I would encourage you to try the Mann Lake food!
+It significantly increased my honey production as well as the number of bees.

 9. Parasite and Disease Attack

 Bee parasites feed on the honey and can also harm the insects directly.
 Some pests that can lead to the loss of your colony include: mites (tracheal & varroa), ants, birds, butterflies and wasps.

 Diseases can also cause the absconding phenomenon.
 Some common bee diseases include American foulbrood, European foulbrood, chalkbrood, stonebrood, cripaviridae, chilled brood and dysentery.

 10. Large Animal Raids

 Invasion of large animals in apiaries has been one of the major reasons why bees leave hives.
 Some animals destroy the structure and eat the honey while others eat the insects.
 Good examples of the animals are bears, raccoons, skunks and mice.